Frequently Asked Questions

 • Mindfulness

 Seattle University's MAP program is existential-phenomenological (EP) and humanistic in its orientation.
 EP is a continental philosophical tradition that speaks to contemporary psychology and psychotherapy by offering a fundamentally different model of training than most other training programs.
 The program offers a broad foundation in psychology, philosophy, and psychopathology that also engages the humanities.
-Through exploring these in relation to psychotherapy and counseling, students come to appreciate the significanceoftherapeutic attitude and presence.
+Through exploring these in relation to psychotherapy and counseling, students come to appreciate the significance of therapeutic attitude and presence.
 Most fundamentally, we place a strong emphasis on the relational and ethical dimensions of psychotherapy.

-The time limits and curriculum constraints of a three-year professional degree program mean thatthe MAP program is primarily a clinical training program.
-While there are opportunities to get involved in ongoing qualitative research projects with faculty members and alumni, and MAP students frequently author papers for professional presentations and sometimes publication, there are significant limits on the support the program can provide for student research and research training.
+The MAP program is primarily a clinical training program.
+MAP students frequently author papers for professional presentations and sometimes publicationWhile there are opportunities to get involved in ongoing qualitative research projects with faculty members and alumni, there are significant limits on the support that the program can provide for student research and research training.

 Only under exceptional circumstances may a student substitute undertaking a master’s thesis (that is, a research project involving human subjects review, collection and analysis of original data) for completion of the program's capstone Integration Paper.
 These exceptional circumstances include: